w3f/polkadot-wiki/docs/polkadot-learn-comparisons-cosmos.md

 sidebar_label: Polkadot vs. Cosmos: Design Comparison
 ---

-# Polkadot vs. Cosmos: Design Comparison

 Both Polkadot and Cosmos are projects in the blockchain space that aim to solve interoperability and scalability of blockchains.

 Polkadot takes a shared-state heterogeneous multichain approach, while Cosmos assumes all chains are independent but connected.